larryblunk/Perfsonar-CentOS6-Kickstart-upgrade/README.md

 is what I did as a quick hack to replace it -- cd /usr/bin; mv pg_dump pg_dump.orig; ln -s /usr/pgsql-9.5/bin/pg_dump

-2) Update the ps_upgrade.ks kickstart file where indicated (in particular, the rootpw and network directives) and copy to /boot directory
+2) Update the ps_upgrade.ks kickstart file from this repository where indicated (in particular, the rootpw and network directives) and copy to /boot directory

 3) Download vmlinuz and initrd.img files from http://linux.mirrors.es.net/centos/7/os/x86_64/isolinux